xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/23/join-sql.md

 - `join ... on` specifies a predicate to use on join.

-- `outer join` is used when we want to preserve the tuples that may have null value on the common attributes of one of the relations that we want to join on.
+- `outer join` is used when we want to preserve the tuples that may have null value on the common attributes of either or both of the relations that we want to join on.

 ## Motivation